UnionOfRAD/manual/en/controllers/controllers.md

 Media::type('bson', 'application/bson', array());
 ```

 This gets us pretty far.
-If you make a request with a .bson extension that matches a configured route (one with {:type} in it), Lithium will already hunt for a `.bson.php` template in the controller's template directory.
-You can continue to customize Lithium's behavior by utilizing the `$options` array you supply to `Media::type()`.
+If you make a request with a .bson extension that matches a configured route (one with {:type} in it), li3 will already hunt for a `.bson.php` template in the controller's template directory.
+You can continue to customize li3's behavior by utilizing the `$options` array you supply to `Media::type()`.
 After checking the API docs for `Media::type()`, we realize we can utilize a few options to make sure our response isn't housed in an HTML layout and use some functions we've defined for encoding and decoding the data:

 ```
 Media::type('bson', 'application/bson', array(